 Philip B. Lind, C.M., resides in Toronto, Ontario, Canada and has been a director of RCI since February 1979.
 Mr. Lind is Executive Vice President, Regulatory and Vice Chairman of RCI.
 Mr. Lind joined Rogers in 1969 as Programming Chief and has served as Secretary of the Board and Senior Vice President, Programming and Planning.
-Mr. Lind is also a director of Brookfield Asset Management Inc., Council for Business and the Arts, the Power Plant (Contemporary Art Gallery at Harbourfront) and the Art Gallery of Ontario.
+Mr. Lind is also a director of Brookfield Asset Management Inc., the Council for Business and the Arts, and the Art Gallery of Ontario.
 Mr. Lind is a former member of the Board of the National Cable Television Association in the U.S. and is a former Chairman of the Canadian Cable Television Association.
-He is also Chairman of the Board of the CCPTA (Channel 17, WNED) and a director of the Atlantic Salmon Federation, Friends of Vancouver Art Gallery Board and The US Cable Center, Denver.
+He is also Chairman of the Board of the CCPTA (Channel 17, WNED) and a director of the Atlantic Salmon Federation, Vancouver Art Gallery Board and The U.S. Cable Center, Denver.
 Mr. Lind holds a B.A.
-(Political Science and Sociology) University of British Columbia and a M.A.
+(Political Science and Sociology) from the University of British Columbia and a M.A.
 (Political Science), University of Rochester.
 In 2002, he received a Doctor of Laws, honoris causa, from the University of British Columbia.
 In 2002, Mr. Lind was appointed to the Order of Canada.